Error Handling¶

 - If you want to make some additional process for 401/403 error, instead of using

-to register an auth error processor. - If you have set
+app.errorhandler(401)orapp.errorhandler(403)to register a specific error handler, you have to useauth.error_processorto register an auth error processor. - If you have set

-, but also want to customize the error response, you also need to register a custom auth error processor since the global error processor will not be used.
+json_errorstoFalse, but also want to customize the error response, you also need to register a custom auth error processor since the global error processor will not be used.

-decorator to register an auth error processor.
+You can use the auth.error_processor decorator to register an auth error processor.
 It

-works just like app.error_processor
+works just like app.error_processor:

 from apiflask import HTTPTokenAuth